google/nucleus/docs/source/nucleus/util/variant_utils.md

     have a non-reference (het, hom-var) genotype for the site to be considered a variant call?
   no_calls_are_variant: If a site has genotypes, should we consider no_call
-    genotypes as being variant or not?
+    genotypes as being variant or not? e.g. -1/1 listed as ./. in VCF
   call_indices: A list of 0-based indices.
 If specified, only the calls
     at the given indices will be considered.
 The function will return True if any of those calls are variant.